 The aim of the summer study abroad program is to invite students interested in studying Korea to visit various professional sites in South Korea.
 We will use the border as a lens into exploring four main themes: Korean identities, division, reunification, and economic difference between the two Koreas through readings, discussions, on-site lectures, and site visits.
 The program participants will trace the transnational processes of modernization, imperialism, colonization, the Cold War, decolonization, and neoliberalism that have shaped and continue to shape Korean identity and culture.

-Requirements: All participants are required to give a portfolio presentation and will have the chance to win a $200 award for the best presentation.
+Requirements: All participants are required to present Youtube Portfolio and will have the chance to win a $200 award for the best portfolio video at the end of the program.
 It is also required to write a travelogue after the program.
 Students who are planning to take classes related to Korea or students who are planning to have their thesis or capstone project focused on Korea are required to carry out their plans.

 More Information on the Summer Study Abroad Program: